btmorr/scala-boost/tutorial/session0.md

 ### Use the database

-[make a version of the app that no longer reads from the TSV, and uses the db instead]

-[Make a REPL for the db, with the commands USEDB, USETABLE, GET, and INSERT]
+[Make a REPL app for the db, with the commands USEDB, USETABLE, GET, and INSERT]

 [step4]